 Deep underground, zones of metamorphism form around the hot magma of batholiths.

-Metamorphism of rocks over very large areas is called regional metamorphism.
+Metamorphism of rocks that happens at much larger spatial scales is called regional metamorphism.

 Last modified October 13, 2003 by Lisa Gardiner.